Frequently Asked Questions

 - How do my instructors know what services I am eligible to receive?

-Once the student meets with the Educational Counselor in the Academic Success Center and a plan for accommodations has been established, the next step is the notification of faculty and staff.
+Once the student meets with the Accommodations and Accessibility Counselor in the Academic Success Center and a plan for accommodations has been established, the next step is the notification of faculty and staff.
 Letters are written to notify the instructors that, "John Doe is a student in your (specified) class that has a documented disability."
 The letter further elaborates on what accommodations are necessary for that student.

-- How frequently do I need to update my disability file?
+- How frequently do I need to update my file for accommodations?

-Student disability files must be updated prior to the start of a new semester.
-In order to do so the student must complete a re-activation form requesting accommodations for another semester and provide a copy of the semester schedule to the Academic Counselor in the Academic Success Center.
+Student files must be updated prior to the start of a new semester.
+In order to do so, the student must complete an updated Semester Plan requesting accommodations for another semester and provide a copy of the semester schedule to the Accommodations and Accessibility Counselor in the Academic Success Center.

 - Are there any special guidelines that need to be followed throughout the semester?